suzyi/c-plus-plus/cmake/cmake.md

 + variables
   + CMAKE_PREFIX_PATH
   + ThirdPartyPackage_DIR, Torch_DIR and OpenCV_DIR for example under which you can find "TorchConfig.cmake" and "OpenCVConfig.cmake", respectively.
+  + CMAKE_SOURCE_DIR:
+  + CMAKE_CURRENT_SOURCE_DIR:
+  + PROJECT_SOURCE_DIR: For example, in the project [C-static-library](https://github.com/ttroy50/cmake-examples/tree/master/01-basic/C-static-library), the PROJECT_SOURCE_DIR is the directory `C-static-library`.
+  + CMAKE_BINARY_DIR: The root or top level folder that you run the cmake command from is known as your CMAKE_BINARY_DIR and is the root folder for all your binary files.
+For example, in the project [C-static-library](https://github.com/ttroy50/cmake-examples/tree/master/01-basic/C-static-library), the CMAKE_BINARY_DIR is `C-static-library/build`.
+  + CMAKE_CURRENT_BINARY_DIR:
+  + PROJECT_BINARY_DIR:
 + functions
   + cmake_minimum_required(VERSION 3.5)
   + project(project_name)